ericatsydney/ericatsydney.github.io/_posts/2021-01-20-why-not-lombok.markdown

 categories: Geek
 ---

-Lombok is a very controversial java project, some of us hate it, others love it.
+Lombok is a very popular but also controversial java project, some of us hate it, others love it.

 I read some articles like this [Don't Use Lombok](https://artofcode.wordpress.com/2018/12/18/dont-use-lombok/).